Shopify/polaris/polaris.shopify.com/content/components/caption/index.md

   - fileName: caption-default.tsx
     title: Default
     description: Use to provide details in situations where content is compact and space is tight.
 ---

-# Caption

-Caption text size is smaller than the recommended size for general reading.
-On web, it should be used only in a graph or as a timestamp for a list item.
-On Android and iOS, it can also be used as help text or as other kinds of secondary text for list items.

----

 ## Best practices